 The main reason blue whales are found in Monterey Bay in large numbers is the high concentration of their main food, krill.

 These can help identify the individual whales in the area, which they do by experience and the different markings.
-They will take photos of the dorsal fin and the tail flukes from different species of whales.
+They will take photos of the dorsal fin and the tail flukes of other species of whales.

-The best time of the year to see Blue whales in Monterey Bay is November, when they are beginning their migration down to the warmer climates of Baja California.
+The best time to see Blue whales in Monterey Bay is November, when they are beginning their migration down to the warmer climates of Baja, California.

 San Diego, California